sara-sabr/ITStrategy/_posts/en/2020-08-12-better-tech-through-microprocurement-p1.md

 </p>

 For the GC, Low Dollar Value is defined within PSPC's [Supply Manual](https://buyandsell.gc.ca/policy-and-guidelines/supply-manual/section/3/60) as contracts where the value is $25K or less for goods or $40K or less for services.
-The vast majority of contracts awarded for goods and services in the GC is on LDV items.
+The vast majority of contracts awarded for goods and services in the GC is for LDV items.
 TBS reports that 92% of 2016 contracts for goods and services were under $25K.

 |                 | **Total Contracts** | **Total Value ($B)** |